 Once I figured out the reason for this discrepancy, I became confident this scene was shot in Sheep Meadow.
 After that, when I went to Central Park in person, I was able to get a better lay of the land and was able to line up a lamppost and some rock formations which helped me pinpoint where the actors stood.

-While I had a rough idea of where this apartment was located, I’m not sure how quickly I would’ve found it if it wasn’t for the obvious landmark tower in the background.
-After studying the pointed structure, I was pretty sure that it was one of the buildings near Madison Square Park.
-So, I looked at that area in Google satellite view, found the tower at 51 Madison Avenue which belonged to New York Life Insurance, and then just started looking at residential blocks to the east of it until I found matching buildings on E 26th Street between 2nd and 3rd Avenues.
+While I had a rough idea of where this apartment was located, I’m not sure how quickly I would’ve found it if it wasn’t for the obvious landmark tower in the background which I was pretty sure was located near Madison Square Park.
+So, I looked at that area in Google satellite view, found the New York Life Insurance tower at 51 Madison Avenue, and then just started looking at residential blocks to the east of it until I found matching buildings on E 26th Street.

 The 40-story, granite and limestone New York Life Building was designed by Cass Gilbert, who also designed the iconic Woolworth Building in lower Manhattan.
 It occupies an entire block at the northeast corner of Madison Square Park — the same location of the original Madison Square Garden.
 Dedicated with a gala ceremony in December 1928, the Cathedral-style building with its prominent tower was a highly visible presence in New York City for a long time.
-And even though it’s mostly hidden by the soaring skyscrapers that dominate the Manhattan skyline today, the New York Life Building is still a standout structure in the general vicinity, affording the same unobstructed view from this filming location on 26th Street.
+And even though it’s mostly hidden by the soaring skyscrapers that dominate the Manhattan skyline today, the New York Life Building is still a standout structure in the general vicinity, holding the same unobstructed view from 26th Street as it did when this film was made.